-The Georgia Department of Natural Resources - Environmental Protection Division (EPD) has issued its final revised "Authorization to Discharge Under the National Pollutant Discharge Elimination System Storm Water Discharges Associated with Industrial Activity" which becomes effective June 1, 2012.
+The Georgia Department of Natural Resources - Environmental Protection Division (EPD) has issued its final draft "Authorization to Discharge Under the National Pollutant Discharge Elimination System Storm Water Discharges Associated with Industrial Activity".
 This permit covers stormwater discharges from certain types of industrial and "industrial-like" operations that are required to have a stormwater discharge NPDES permit.